 3. Serve demand for compensation or file a lawsuit

-After determining all potentially liable parties, your lawyer will send them demand letters that clearly spell out the compensation you deserve.
-If they don’t want to reasonably negotiate or fail to respond, your attorney will file a complaint to begin your personal injury lawsuit.
+After determining all potentially liable parties, your lawyer will send them demand letters that spell out the compensation you deserve.
+If they don’t want to negotiate or respond reasonably, your attorney will file a complaint to begin your personal injury lawsuit.

 4. Negotiation